colemickens/platform2-sommelier/chromeos-config/README.md

 *   `family`: Provides family-level configuration settings, which apply to all models in the family.

+    *   `audio` (optional): Contains information about audio devices used by this family.
+Each subnode is defined as a phandle that can be referenced from the model-specific configuration using the `audio-type` property.
+        *   `<audio-type>`: Node containing the audio config for one device type.
+All filenames referenced are in relation to the
+                ${FILERDIR} directory of the ebuild containing them.
+            *   `cras-config-dir`: Directory to pass to cras for the location of its config files
+            *   `ucm-suffix`: Internal UCM suffix to pass to cras
+            *   `topology-name` (optional): Name of the topology firmware to use
+            *   `card`: Name of the audio 'card'
+            *   `volume`: Template filename of volume curve file
+            *   `dsp-ini`: Template filename of dsp.ini file
+            *   `hifi-conf`: Template filename of the HiFi.conf file
+            *   `alsa-conf`: Template filename of the card configuration file
+            *   `topology-xml` (optional): Template filename of the topology XML file
+            *   `topology-bin` (optional): Template filename of the topology firmware file
+        Template filenames may include the following fields, enclosed in `${...}` defined by the audio node: `card`, `cras-config-dir`, `topology-name`, `ucm-suffix` as well as `model` for the model name.
+        The expansion / interpretation happens in cros_config_host.
+Other users should not attempt to implement this.
+The purpose is to avoid having to repeat the filename in each model that uses a particular manufacturer's card, since the naming convention is typically consistent for that manufacturer.

     *   `firmware` (optional) : Contains information about firmware versions and files
         *   `script`: Updater script to use.
 See [the pack_dist